more information....

 Testing a sample for plant moisture stress PMS InstrumentsTesting a sample for plant moisture stress PMS Instruments

 Resin can obscure the endpoint and may be bothersome in certain species, particularly with pines.
-Resin forms bubbles which break and can be wiped away to allow observation of the true endpoint.
+Resin forms bubbles that break and can be wiped away to allow observation of the true endpoint.
 Resin usually appears at very low pressures and need not interfere with accurate measurements.
-With experience, resin can be dealt with satisfactorily.
+With experience, the resin can be dealt with satisfactorily.

 CAUTION!